dariiioz/github-profile-finder/README.md

 # Github Profile Finder

+You can use it here : [Github Profile Finder](https://githubprofilefinder.cappelleaymeric.fr/)

 Github Profile Finder is a simple app to find Github user using React JS and Tailwind CSS + DaisyUI for UI Design.

+📌 Last update:
+📌 Version: 1.0
+📌 Date: 26/04/2023